A Practical Guide to the Shinetsu Trail

 Logistics

-Most people hiking the Shinetsu Trail walk one section a day while having themselves dropped off and picked up at section trailheads by their hotel shuttle.
+Most locals hiking the Shinetsu Trail walk one section a day while having themselves dropped off and picked up at section trailheads by their hotel shuttle.
 This means the daily trailheads can be difficult to reach if you don’t have a car to get there.
-Of course, when you’re walking the Shinetsu Trail in one go you won’t have to bother with daily pickups; you’ll be using the campsites along the trail.
+Of course, when you’re walking the Shinetsu Trail in one go you won’t have to bother with daily pickups; you’ll be using campsites and the occasional lodge along the trail.

 From Tokyo, the quickest way to get to the Shinetsu Trail is to take a Shinkansen bullet train to Iiyama and take a bus to Madaraokogen in front of the station.
 A cheaper way would be to take a long-distance bus from Shinjuku Station in Tokyo to Nagano, from where you can take local train services to Iiyama.